AgentNyo/WeaponsPack/README.md

 # Nyo's Weapons Pack

+(pending, i need to work on this and other mods again)

 https://www.curseforge.com/minecraft/mc-mods/weapons-pack
 **A fabric mod for Minecraft Java Edition 1.19.2 containing over 50 unique* weapons designed to work with the Better Combat mod**